 Training Sales-Floor Staff

 To ensure good customer relationships, start by hiring salespeople who either “get it” or are willing to learn.
-They need to:
+A salesperson needs to:

 - Be open to selling strategies